5 Step GDPR Compliance Checklist For All Businesses

 The GDPR provides guidelines and restrictions for transferring data outside of the EU to third-party countries.

-Some countries are considered “adequate”, and transferring to those locations is legal without prior authorization.
-Those countries include:
+Some countries are considered “adequate”, and transferring to those locations is legal without prior authorization, including:

 • Andorra